vinstah/neoscript/README.md

 it is fun, also a nightmare :) it waves a whole line in a anchor wrapped with any element with the class of class='wavingwrap'

+Link to demo is at http://andrei.reborweb.co.nz/hi

+The CSS3 compiliation on there is from Callmenick.com so Thanks to that Guy :)

 Enjoy